 To start, sit down with your family and examine your current cleaning predicaments and brainstorm ways of how to fix and improve them.
 Next, you can proceed to divide cleaning tasks for each member of your family, together with the areas that need cleaning.
 Finally, come up with a schedule so that you won’t have to do those tasks for an entire day.

 Another important thing you should consider is switching to eco-friendly or green cleaning products.
 Using greener products ensures that you not only have a spotless home, but also a healthier environment for your family.
 Aside from switching cleaning agents, you can also teach your kids to save energy or practice recycling.
 Another thing is transitioning to energy-efficient appliances.

 Having a cleaner home will give you and your family a less stressful environment.
 And, well, it’s your home, so you would want to take care of it, right?

 Resolution #7 Practice thinking out of the box

 To top everything off, it’s always a great thing to think more creatively when doing things together.
-Free your family from the shackles that bind them to the dream killer that is creativity crisis.
+Free your family from the shackles that bind them to the dream killer that is a creativity crisis.

-Don’t let your kids stop from thinking creatively.
+Don’t let your kids stop thinking creatively.
 Raise them to become innovative problem solvers.
 Even the brilliant Albert Einstein says that imagination is more important knowledge; and that a brilliant mind is an imaginative one.